kevroletin/kevroletin.github.io/_posts/2017-12-21-blockchain-intro.markdown

 Here for simplicity, we talk about Bitcoin.
 It runs on the Internet and there are the huge amount of Bitcoin nodes in different parts of the World *([tens of thousands](https://bitnodes.earn.com/))*.
-The core feature of Bitcoin is that absolutely anyone can join its network.
+The core feature of Bitcoin is that absolutely anyone can join the network.
 And no one can guarantee that arbitrary person who joins network will run the trusted software.
 Most people run the client from Bitcoin developers, but some of them run alternative client written in golang, and some of